TimoFeucht/Verteilte-Systeme-DHBW/verteilte_systeme_dhbw/backend/README.md

 ```bash
 rqlite -H 127.0.0.1 -p 4001
 ```
+The backend now runns on `localhost:8000` and the database on `localhost:4001`.

 ## Setup - First time
 1. Install Python 3.11.7 (other versions may work as well, but are not tested)